 In 2014, the NAMA Board approved an entity return on investment (EROI) target benchmark of 20%.
-The projected return as at end-2018 was 37%.
+The projected return as at end-2019, prior to the enactment of emergency economic and social measures to contain the spread of Covid-19, was 37%.

-The EROI benchmark is calculated based on the comparison of NAMA's projected terminal surplus position with NAMA's initial investment, as adjusted to exclude the €5.6 billion in State Aid which NAMA was required to pay to the participating institutions as part of the loan acquisition price.
+The EROI is calculated based on the comparison of NAMA's projected terminal surplus position with NAMA's initial investment, as adjusted to exclude the €5.6 billion in State Aid which NAMA was required to pay to the participating institutions as part of the loan acquisition price.

-When NAMA was first established, the expected rate of return on the acquired loan portfolio was 5%.
-Following a successful asset management and deleveraging programme and assuming future residential delivery funding, the acquired portfolio forecast internal rate of return (IRR), excluding costs, to the end of NAMA's lifespan is circa 12.8%.
+Following a successful asset management and deleveraging programme and subject to market conditions, the acquired portfolio (excluding state aid and without any adjustment for the impact of Covid-19) forecast internal rate of return (IRR), excluding costs, to the end of NAMA's lifespan is circa 12.8% as at end-2019.